 To meet long-term company objectives of growth, retention and profitability, companies need to understand where reps are getting stuck on their path to quota attainment and what can be done to help more reps reach their goals.

 2. Lead Response Time

-The old adage, the early bird catches the worm certainly applies to leads.
-An Inside Sales stat noted that “if you follow up with web leads within five minutes, you’re nine times more likely to convert them.”
+The old adage, the early bird catches the worm certainly applies to sales leads.
+And time is of the essence when it comes to responding to a prospect.
+In fact, an Inside Sales stat noted that “if you follow up with web leads within five minutes, you’re nine times more likely to convert them.”

 3. Sales Win Rates

 Per the above, its critical to understand how coaching and training investments are helping, or hindering, a rep in moving the needle when it comes to performance.
-As such, companies should be constantly analyzing and rethinking how their sales enablement resources are impacting everything from the sales rep’s ramp up time to what materials are helping existing reps sell more effectively.
+Most importantly, sales ramp up time is crucial in understanding your sales effectiveness.

-This one may not seem as intuitive – but then keep in mind the cost of replacing a rep that leaves because they are unhappy.
+Along with low rep engagement, sales burnout poses a big risk for potential turnover, which could hurt sales effectiveness even more.
 DePaul University’s Sales Effectiveness Survey estimates this cost to be upwards of $114,957.
 That likely doesn’t include the lost opportunity cost in sales, disruption to customers, and what you are paying new reps in draws as they get up to speed.